-In this course, students will be introduced to reading strategies with an emphasis on short readings in their field of study.
-They will learn different note-taking strategies and create mixed length sentences.
-They will be able to formulate a simple 5-paragraph paper based on personal interest.
+In this course, students will be introduced to reading strategies with an emphasis on short readings on argumentative topics (e.g., agree/disagree format) and will give short answer feedback in the form of a short cohesive paragraph.
+They will also create mixed length sentences and start formulating paragraphs on personal experience.
+Topics of applied grammar and paraphrasing are an additional focus for students.
 This course is offered only in English.